chanmeee/chanmeee/README.md

+<span style="font-family: 'Courier Prime';">foo</span>

 Hi!
-I am a graduate student majoring in statistics. 📈 Here you can see some of my study materials and codes.
+I am a graduate student majoring in statistics.
+Here you can see some of my study materials and codes.

 Feel free to snoop around on my git pages.
 For inquiries contact me, i will be happy to hear from you.

 P.S.
-If this wasn't enough for you no worries! you can also find out more ABOUT ME here :)
+If this wasn't enough for you no worries!
+you can also find out more ABOUT ME here :)

 wholeheartedly, chanmeee